revelatio/rvl-pipe-mongodb/README.md

         .then(...) // mutates context if necessary

-        .then(() => ctx) // return context at the end of the chain .catch(throwContextError(ctx))  // use throwContextError to wrap the error with the context }
+        .then(() => ctx) // return context at the end of the chain }
 ```

 If you want to see a function included in here let me know by opening an issue.